onejune2018/jun.wang.github.io/_pages/includes/intro.md

-I am working as a senior algorithm researcher of Ping An deep learning Platform SFE team, leading the innovation team and doing some fundamental research.
+I am working as a expert algorithm researcher of Ping An deep learning Platform Team, leading the innovation team and fundamental research.

 If interested, feel free to email me at [junwang.deeplearning@gmail.com](mailto:junwang.deeplearning@gmail.com).